Understanding Deep Representation Learning via Layerwise Feature Compression and Discrimination: Main Results

 \paragraph{From linear to nonlinear networks.} Although our result is rooted in DLNs, it provides valuable insights into the feature evolution in nonlinear networks.
-Specifically, the linear separability of features learned by initial layers in nonlinear networks (see \Cref{fig:intro1}) allows subsequent layers to be effectively replaced by linear counterparts for compressing within-class features and discriminating between-class features (see \Cref{fig:intro2}).
+Specifically, the linear separability of features learned by initial layers in nonlinear networks (see \Cref{fig:intro1}) allows later layers to be effectively replaced by linear counterparts for compressing within-class features and discriminating between-class features.
+We empirically support this claim in \Cref{fig:intro2}, where we observe that both the linear and subsequent nonlinear layers exhibit consistent trends of feature compression and discrimination with respect to depth.
 Therefore, studying DLNs helps us understand the role of the nonlinear layers after the initial layers in nonlinear networks for learning features.
-This understanding also sheds light on the pattern where within-class features compress at a geometric rate and between-class features discriminate at a linear rate in nonlinear networks approximately, as illustrated in \Cref{fig:progressive NC} (bottom figures).
+This understanding also sheds light on the pattern where within-class features compress at a geometric rate and between-class features discriminate at a linear rate in nonlinear networks, as illustrated in \Cref{fig:progressive NC} (bottom figures).
 A natural direction is to extend our current analysis framework to nonlinear networks, especially homogeneous neural networks \citep{lyu2019gradient}.